United States Regiments & Batteries > Massachusetts

 June 25 Ordered home for muster out

-July 8 Mustered out under Colonel Bates and Lieutenant Colonel Cook
+July 8 Mustered out under the command of Colonel Bates and Lieutenant Colonel Cook